Whittlessness/R-warehouse/README.md

 * Establish own Hypothesis Tests
 * Correct sample sizes for A/B test
 * Complete single & mutiple regressions models
-* Conclude on results affirm on the theory recommend improving tbe process.
+* Conclude on results, affirm on the theory and recommend improving the process by reducing the Margin of Error.